 Northern Tanzania is a beautiful, interesting and varied destination.
 You can easily visit four diverse safari areas on one trip and although for some, longish drives between destinations are not an attractive option, I loved getting to see some of the country, the local people, the bustling markets, and the Maasai children waving.
 It’s a very different experience to flying straight into the bush and out again and a distinctive characteristic of most safaris to this region.

 All in a days work!

-During my trip I stayed at Breezes Beach Resort, Matemwe Lodge, and Ras Nungwi on Zanzibar; OIivers Camp, Escarpment Luxury Lodge, Ngorongoro Serena Lodge, Olakira Camp, Sanctuary Kusini and Serian Kusini Mobile Camp on safari.
+During my trip I stayed at Breezes Beach Club & Spa, Matemwe Lodge, and Ras Nungwi Beach Hotel on Zanzibar; Oliver’s Camp, Escarpment Luxury Lodge, Ngorongoro Serena, Olakira Camp, Sanctuary Kusini and Serian Serengeti Mobile Kusini on safari.

-On Zanzibar, I also site-inspected the Serena Inn, Zanzibar Palace, Mashariki Palace Hotel, The Palms, Baraza Resort, Echo Beach, Pongwe Beach Hotel, Shooting Star Lodge, Next Paradise, Blue Bay Hotel, Matemwe Retreat, Kilindi, Gold Hotel, Z-Hotel and Essque Zalu, whilst in the north included Tarangire Sopa Lodge, Chem Chem Safari Lodge, Gibbs Farm, Kitela Lodge, Plantation Lodge, Farm House Valley Lodge, Exploreans Ngorongoro, Crater Lodge, Ndutu Safari Lodge, Kimondo Camp and Arusha Coffee Lodge.
+On Zanzibar, I also site-inspected the Serena Inn, Zanzibar Palace, The Palms, Baraza Resort, Echo Beach Hotel, Pongwe Beach Hotel, Shooting Star Lodge, Next Paradise Boutique Resort, Bluebay Beach Resort & Spa, Matemwe Retreat, Kilindi, Gold Zanzibar, The Z Hotel and Essque Zalu, whilst in the north included Tarangire Sopa Lodge, Chem Chem Lodge, Gibbs Farm, Kitela Lodge, Plantation Lodge, Farm House Valley Lodge, Neptune Ngorongoro Luxury Lodge, &Beyond Ngorongoro Crater Lodge, Ndutu Safari Lodge, Kimondo Camp and Arusha Coffee Lodge.